szkrd/little-angular-book/book/02-components/04-styles/README.md

 the directory as an include path in _angular.json_:
 `"stylePreprocessorOptions": { "includePaths": ["src/styles"] },`

-:bomb: Unfortunately you can't add the partial's import to common _src/styles.scss_ and expect it to work elsewhere (the recompiler sometimes forgets to break, nevertheless it's not working).
+:no_entry_sign: Unfortunately you can't add the partial's import to common \_src/styles.scss\* and expect it to work elsewhere
+(the recompiler sometimes forgets to break, nevertheless it's not working).